MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 Fine Arts: 5 credits in grades 9-12 (includes music or art)

-Second Language Acquisition: 10 credits in World Language, Level 2 or higher; or, for ELL students, ESL Level 2 or higher
+Second Language Acquisition: 10 credits in World Language, Level 2 or higher; or, for ELL students, approved level

 Practical Experiences: 5 credits in grades 9-12